-In collaboration with the Culinary Breeding Network we are excited to invite you to Collard Week!
-Join us for four days of collards from December 14-17th.
-Michael Twitty, Ira Wallace, Jon Jackson, Amirah Mitchell and Ashleigh Shanti will lead presentations throughout a week of events celebrating collards!
-Immerse yourself in food history, seed stewardship, gardening, farming, cooking and more, and join the conversation as part of the Heirloom Collard Project!
+At the end of 2020, in collaboration with the Culinary Breeding Network we hosted four days of online collard-focused education and celebration.
+Below you can immerse yourself in food history, seed stewardship, gardening, farming, cooking and more, and join the conversation as part of the Heirloom Collard Project!

-Michael Twitty will kick off Collard Week with a talk about the historical, culinary and cultural heritage of collards in the South.
+Michael Twitty kicks off Collard Week with a talk about the historical, culinary and cultural heritage of collards in the South followed by a Q&A.

 Speaker Bio: Michael Twitty is author of The Cooking Gene, a James Beard Award winner in 2018 for Book of the Year.
 Michael Twitty’s website, Afroculinaria.com is a blog and so much more, highlighting much of Michael Twitty’s work and projects, which are devoted to African American historic foodways and their legacies.
 Follow Michael’s work on Instagram and Twitter.